 Again, I managed to really upset this scammer.
 His Pidgin African and Nigerian terminology, along with his rotten English, showed that he certainly did not compose his original scam email and he was certainly not a financier, however the bad news is that this bastard is probably still sucking desperate people in, those who really need a loan.
 He will extort an establishment fee out of them and of course there will be no loan, so those needy people will be even worse off after an encounter with this scammer.

 This was certainly not a pretty Nigerian lady looking for true love who sent photos of a pretty African lady, but a stupid and ignorant 419 worker who prays at a shrine to some mythical tribal gods.
 It did not take much to trigger a diatribe from him, but of course this is the entire object of scambaiting, to annoy these bastards until they crack.
-They must have had apoplexy writing their diatribes, but this is the whole idea of scambaiting - don't let them get away with their scams.
+They must have had apoplexy writing their rants, but this is the whole idea of scambaiting - don't let them get away with their scams.
 If everybody did this, those scammers would be out of business, because they would be spending their entire lives forging useless documents and answering demands for more and more evidence.

 I received a very well-written email purporting to be from a highly-placed executive with the JP Morgan Chase Bank, offering me the usual transfer of zillions of dollars to my bank account.
 So I toyed with him and eventually he got really angry and replied with this: